Molka-Az4/kpi-visualization/README.md

-#  KPI Visualization Dashboard – Energy Consumption Analysis
+# ⚡ Energy Consumption – KPI Visualization Dashboard

-This project provides a full KPI visualization workflow combining **Python** (Google Colab) and **Power BI** to analyze historical energy consumption sessions.
-It delivers insights on usage patterns, demand behavior, load peaks, and system performance.

-The repository includes:
+*A complete analytics project combining Python (Colab) & Power BI*

+# 📘 Overview

+This project provides an end-to-end analysis of **energy consumption sessions**, using both:

-- A complete **Python notebook** for data preprocessing & KPI computation
+- **Python** (Google Colab) — for data cleaning, KPI extraction, trend analysis
-- A **Power BI dashboard** for business-focused visual analysis
+- **Power BI** — for business user-friendly dashboards and operational insights

-- Clean documentation and screenshots for portfolio presentation
+It demonstrates technical skills across data preprocessing, KPI design, visualization, and BI storytelling.

+The goal is to help understand **when, how, and how much** energy is consumed — and identify patterns such as peak periods, abnormal behaviors, and usage efficiency.

 # 📊 Python KPI Analysis (Google Colab)